Dental Implants - Louisville, KY

 Who is a Candidate for Dental Implants?

 Are you the right candidate for dental implants?
 Most people are, but there are some important characteristics that ensure higher chances of success for patients from Jeffersontown, KY and surrounding areas.
 These include:

 - An adequate amount of remaining jawbone density that can support placed implants

 - A commitment to practice diligent oral hygiene and undergo professional maintenance when needed.

 If these conditions aren’t met, additional treatment may be required before the actual implant procedure can begin at Bell Dental.

 Understanding the Cost of Dental Implants

 Are you curious about the price of dental implants?
 One of our most popular treatment options, dental implants restore teeth from the roots up for unmatched results.
 They bring our patients many other benefits, however they tend to come with a higher price tag than other options.
-Read on to learn more about the cost of dental implants and why they’re worth the investment!
+This is because they are considered a long-term investment with many unique factors that influence the final cost.
+Read on to learn more about the cost of dental implants and why they’re worth it!